carlmontanari/ssh2net/README.md

 Any additional platforms would likely not be included in the "core" platform (and therefore functional testing).
 Additional platforms could be considered, however a pre-requisite for additional platforms would be the capability to create vrnetlab containers for that platform.

 As for platforms to *run* ssh2net on -- it has and will be tested on MacOS and Ubuntu regularly and should work on any POSIX system.
-It has never been tested on Windows, but I don't see any reason it should not work, however I have no plans on supporting Windows as I don't have access or desire to do so.
+It has had minimal testing on Windows, however I have no plans on supporting Windows as I don't have access or desire to do so.
+In general I believe everything other than the TextFSM support should work though!

 ## Platform Drivers